JohnTheCoolingFan/PlutoniumEnergy/README.md

 More info can be found here: https://github.com/dima74/factorio-mods-localization?tab=readme-ov-file#how-to-translate-using-crowdin

-The localization is usually synced into the git tree on saturdays, 4:30 AM UTC.
+The localization is usually synced into the git tree on Saturday, 4:30 AM UTC.
 An update would be released regularly to add the new localization.

 #### Mod compatibility

 I didn't do much of specialised compatibility with other mods unless specified (here or in optional dependencies).

 * Krastorio 2 compatibility mod by Midnighttigger: https://mods.factorio.com/mod/plutoniumenergy-krastorio2
-* Anotehr Krastorio 2 compatibility mod by peikk0: https://mods.factorio.com/mod/plutonium-energy-k2-bz-compat
+* Another Krastorio 2 compatibility mod by peikk0: https://mods.factorio.com/mod/plutonium-energy-k2-bz-compat
 * Adjusted recipes for IR3
 * Specialized compatibility with Schall's Radioactive Waste
 * Fixes to work with Bob's Metals, Chemicals and Intermediates